cqfn/aibolit/README.md

 Linux).
 5. Set env variable `TARGET_FOLDER` if you need to save all dataset files to another directory.
 *Please note that if you set `TARGET_FOLDER`, your dataset files will be located in `TARGET_FOLDER/target`.*

-**Environment Variables Configuration:**

 6. **Dataset Paths** (required when using `TARGET_FOLDER`):
-   - Set the training dataset path:
+   * Set the training dataset path:

      ```bash
      # Linux/Mac
      export HOME_TRAIN_DATASET="$TARGET_FOLDER/target/08/08-train.csv"